aurbano/aurbano.eu/content/note/2019-12-18-journey-into-haskell.md

 The article goes to pretty scary deep places regarding the use of the `$` sign, but I'm gonna leave that for future me :) For now I get what it's doing in this context and that's going to be enough.

-The last thing is to call the function `primes` with the argument `x`, which seems to be defined later on.
+The last thing is to call the function `primes` with the argument `x`, which seems to be defined later on (Apparently because Haskell does lazy evaluation you can define functions in any order).
 I assume that `primes` will be a function that takes one integer and returns a list of integers (primes) up to that one.

 ```haskell
 primes :: Integral a => Int -> [a]